The Art of Shedding: Nature’s Cyclic transformation

 Over the span of 7-10 years, a large majority of the cells in our body are shed and replaced with new ones, including our skin and hair, the internal lining of our mouth, airways and digestive tract, and our womb lining, to name a few.

-Menstrual Shedding & Perimenopause
+Menstrual shedding & perimenopause

 Image: In my journal - A tranquil place to restore

-Help in the chaos zone: Perimenopausal Shedding Allies
+Help in the chaos zone: Shedding Allies

-Social Allies:
+Social Allies

 In times of transformation, many of us instinctually turn to others for help: Those who care, those who help, those who have similar lived experience, those who have come through the other side — these are the people who can remind us who we are and who we’re becoming.